India's Parliament begins voting for new president

-NEW DELHI (AFP) - India's Parliament began voting Monday (July 18) for a new president, with a female politician from the country's marginalised tribal community the favourite for the post.
+NEW DELHI • India's Parliament began voting yesterday for a new president, with a female politician from the country's marginalised tribal community the favourite for the post.

 Ms Droupadi Murmu, from the Santhal tribe, has been nominated by Prime Minister Narendra Modi's ruling Bharatiya Janata Party (BJP) for the largely ceremonial position.